replaceitem/carpet-discarpet/docs/pages/setup.md

 (e.g. if you pass a message to another script and make it add a reaction, it will be added by the bot from the original script.)

+## Other config options

+These config option exist at the top level (not inside each bot item):

+* `CONNECT_TIMEOUT` (number): Timeout in seconds for bot connection and login.
+Defaults to 10.

 ## Enabling developer mode

 Most [value functions][1] require you to input an ID to get the respective value.

+If you want to obtain these IDs manually, you can enable developer mode in the Discord client.
-To get IDs, you'll need to open your Discord settings and navigate to "Advanced".
+To get IDs, you'll need to open your Discord Client settings and navigate to "Advanced".
 Then, enable "Developer Mode".

-Now, when you right click certain things (like users, channels, and messages), the context menu will have an option to copy the ID.
+Now, when you right-click certain things (like users, channels, and messages), the context menu will have an option to copy the ID.

 [1]: /functions/values/channel-from-id.md